agm1988/active_sql_bindings/README.md

 Versions:

 0.0.3 - Improved performance
 0.0.4 - Updated Active Record to 6.0.2 version
 0.0.5 - Added converting ARRAY field to the Array.
 Refactoring.
+0.0.6 - Update to active records 6.1.3.2